apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns the state abbrevation, state name, and average flight time grouped by each state in `flight-carriers`:
+The following example returns the state abbreviation, state name, and average flight time grouped by each state in `flight-carriers`:

 ```sql
 SELECT